Blog

 Airtable login page

-When the user clicks “Forget password,” they enter their email address and Airtable sends the below email.
+When the user clicks “Forgot password,” they enter their email address and Airtable sends the below email.
 Clicking on the link brings up a password reset page where the customer is prompted to enter a new password, completing the account recovery process.

 Airtable password reset email